 4. Now imagine for a moment that you can step into the body of the other person in this situation.
 View the scene as if you are the other person, through their eyes, with their feelings, history and experience.
 It may feel like you are making it up and that is okay.
 What is your experience of the situation as the “Other” person?
 If this feels too difficult for you, imagine seeing the situation through the eyes of someone who loves that “Other” person such as the “Other” person’s parent or child.
 What is different?

 5. To get an even broader perspective, imagine zooming out further to the center of the galaxy, from a viewpoint of infinite wisdom, total love and the knowledge of all time and space.
 What is different?

-6. Look at the situation again from your own perspective again.
-What healing realizations are coming to you now that you have had the benefit of all these perspectives?
+6. Look at the situation from your own perspective again.
+What healing realizations are coming to you now that you have had the benefits of all these perspectives?

 Now that you have stretched your mental muscle, let's imagine for a moment that whatever difficulty you are facing has already been healed through the process of spiritual healing.

 How different would things look if you had already surrendered the situation to the Spirit?
 What would you have said in that moment?

 How different would that look and feel?
 How filled with gratitude would you be?